 How to Renew Your Passport Quickly

-Standard processing time for a passport renewal is six weeks to eight weeks from the day you apply, though it can vary depending on how busy the passport office is.
+Standard processing time for a passport renewal is 8-11 weeks from the day you apply, though it can vary depending on how busy the passport office is.
 However, if you need to get it more quickly there are a few ways to do so:

 - Make an appointment at the nearest passport agency if you’re leaving in 14 days (or 4 weeks if you need a visa).

 - Use a private passport expediting company like RushMyPassport for faster, more personalized service and no need to make an appointment or wait in line.